 Multiple sclerosis (MS) is an inflammatory, degenerative neurological disease most commonly diagnosed between the ages of 20-40.
-Physiotherapy provides a range of benefits for people with Multiple Sclerosis (MS), from from improving physical health to enhancing quality of life.
+Physiotherapy provides a range of benefits for people with Multiple Sclerosis (MS), from improving physical health to enhancing quality of life.

 Typically, MS involves a series of relapses and prognosis is unpredictable.
 Problems with balance, fatigue and spasticity are common in the condition.